lindsaytruong/real-world-forecasting-foundations/modules/1.6/module_1_6_script.md

 > **[Run the week column cell]**

-The week column uses `to_period('W-FRI')` which gives weeks ending Friday — meaning weeks start on Saturday.
+The week column uses `to_period('W-SAT')` which gives weeks ending Saturday — meaning weeks start on Sunday.
 That's the Walmart fiscal week convention.

 > **[Run the aggregation cell]**